aji-amarillo/pyspark-examples/README.md

 - For jupyter notebook files, add the <b>.ipynb</b> extension.
 - SQL files can be viewed directly.

-These files give a small glimpse into the work I have done in the past, using sql, spark and python.
+<i>These files give a small glimpse into the work I have done in the past, using sql, spark and python.
 All information has been anonymised in order to give you a better idea of my ability to code, think logically and solve problems.
-Please do not share!
+Please do not share!</i>

 I hope you enjoy it!
 Thank you!